ClintOxx/PUBG-Battlepoint-FarmBot/README.md

 You can see how the auto jump/rum/plane jump/laydown functions work in this bot from the bottom of the source code.

-I rewrote this with my friend @abneyma(who is also on github) and one other person.
+I rewrote this with one other person.

 # Directions for using source code